zoomgoogle-drivestorage

 The one rule that makes deletion safe

 Zoom's Trash window is a grace period, not a backup.
 The only way to delete with zero risk is to make sure a durable copy exists somewhere else before you delete anything from Zoom — back up, verify the copy landed, then delete.
+(For the wider picture of keeping Zoom's storage under control without losing anything, the Zoom storage & retention guides collect the rest of the playbook.)
 That's the same sequence the safe auto-delete pattern is built around, just done by hand instead of on a schedule.
 Google Drive won't clear files to free up storage on its own the way Zoom's pooled cloud storage does — files you don't move to Trash yourself just stay — which is why it's a common landing spot for anyone who wants recordings to genuinely stop being at risk once they're archived.

 How RecordFlow fits

 If you're deleting recordings by hand to make room, that's a sign the underlying problem — Zoom's storage filling up — is still there, and it's probably costing you a few hours a week in copy-then-delete busywork.
-RecordFlow backs up every cloud recording to your Google Drive automatically, within minutes of Zoom marking it ready, so that manual pass disappears entirely.
-If you want Zoom cleaned up automatically too, RecordFlow's opt-in auto-delete only clears a recording from Zoom once the Drive copy is confirmed, then waits a three-day grace period before doing it — the "back up, verify, delete" rule above, running itself.
+RecordFlow backs up every cloud recording to the cloud storage you own — Google Drive, OneDrive, or Dropbox — automatically, within minutes of Zoom marking it ready, so that manual pass disappears entirely.
+If you want Zoom cleaned up automatically too, RecordFlow's opt-in auto-delete only clears a recording from Zoom once that copy is confirmed, then waits a three-day grace period before doing it — the "back up, verify, delete" rule above, running itself.
 See how to set up automatic backup if you'd rather stop deleting manually altogether.

 Back up before you delete — automatically.

-RecordFlow copies every Zoom cloud recording to your Google Drive within minutes of it finishing, so deleting from Zoom never means losing it.
+RecordFlow copies every Zoom cloud recording to the cloud storage you own — Google Drive, OneDrive, or Dropbox — within minutes of it finishing, so deleting from Zoom never means losing it.
 Free during beta.

 More from the blog